-These activities will be entered onto EVOLVE and submitted to the EVC 10 working days prior to departure.
-Approval is delegated to Clare Hatto, Headteacher and visits should be covered by a specific parental consent.
+These activities will be entered onto EVOLVE and submitted to the EVC prior to departure.
+Approval is delegated to Mrs Clare Hatto and visits should be covered by a specific parental consent.
 Consent should be 'informed' consent.
 For a programme of regular visits to similar destinations, one single visit form can be completed, with the relevant dates selected and can be covered by an annual blanket parental consent.